iPhone 13 vs iPhone 11: Should you upgrade?

 We may earn a commission if you make a purchase from the links on this page.

-The iPhone 11 might seem like a great way to save money, but should you really go for it or get the newer and more powerful iPhone 13?
+The iPhone 11 in 2023 is sold at a sub $500 price and seems like a great budget option, but should you really get it or should you spend a bit more to get the newer and more powerful iPhone 13?

 iPhone 13 vs iPhone 11 differences in a nutshell:

 - iPhone 13 has flat-edge design with smaller borders and smaller notch

 - iPhone 13 has OLED screen vs LCD on iPhone 11

 - Brighter screen on iPhone 13

 - Upgraded dual camera system on iPhone 13